duvallj/blog/src/content/posts/2024-09-22-i-made-a-webring.md

 ---
 title: I Made A Webring
-description: In which I show off a webring that I brainstormed w/ some college friends & wrote in under 3 hours
+description: "In which I show off a webring that I brainstormed w/ some college friends & wrote in under 3 hours"
 tags: daily thoughts, Web, CMU
 ---